 Each card features the portrait of a musical artist in a pop art style, and corresponds to a particular archetype.
 For example, Bob Marley is The Peacemaker, Jimi Hendrix is The Alchemist, John Lennon is The Activist, Johnny Cash is The Straight Shooter, Ozzy Osbourne is The Madman, etc.

-This is not going to be an in-depth review, but just a quick flip-through the Tarot of Mystical Moments by Catrin Welz-Stein and published by U.S. Games Systems.
-It came out in January of this year (2021) as a companion to the Oracle of Mystical Moments published back in 2018.
+The Tarot of Mystical Moments by Catrin Welz-Stein and published by U.S. Games Systems came out in January of this year (2021) as a companion to the Oracle of Mystical Moments published back in 2018.
 I’m not familiar with the Oracle, so I’ll be giving my impressions of the Tarot on its own merits.

 With a graphic design background, the artist digitally collages with mixed media, working from vintage photos, public domain art, and master paintings.
 Prior works from the times of yore are then transformed into surrealist compositions.
 That’s where this deck shines– the transformative aspect of taking masterpiece art or art styles that feel familiar to you and transforming them into fresh, surrealist, high-concept compositions.